Up to 60% off sofas & mattresses — limited‑time deals.

 Details

-• Key dimensions (approx.): seat height 45 cm (17.7 in); seat depth 59–65 cm (23.2–25.6 in); overall height 73–96 cm (28.7–37.8 in); overall depth 90–124 cm (35.4–48.8 in).
+• Key dimensions: seat height 45 cm (17.7 in); seat depth 59–65 cm (23.2–25.6 in); overall height 73–96 cm (28.7–37.8 in); overall depth 90–124 cm (35.4–48.8 in).

-• Cover options shown: cover in leather and cover in fabric.
+• Cover options shown: leather and fabric.

 Review Score